Nov 30th 2022

 Temazepam and other short-acting benzodiazepines are typically used to treat sleep disorders, as they have a strong sedative effect, but tend not to cause a ‘hangover’ feeling the following morning.
-Diazepam and other long-acting benzodiazepines are typically used to treat anxiety disorders, as they have a longer-lasting effect, although they may be more likely to create this groggy feeling.
+Diazepam and other long-acting benzodiazepines are typically used as anti-anxiety medication, as they have a longer-lasting effect, although they may be more likely to create this groggy feeling.

 Temazepam can be more likely to leave you with withdrawal symptoms, because of how quickly it leaves your system.
 However, this is dependent on your dose and length of use.

 Both medications can cause dependency and withdrawal symptoms, so should always be used with caution, ensuring you follow your doctor’s advice and prescription carefully, never taking more than you are prescribed, or for longer than prescribed.